waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 ------------

 Apache2
     This is the web server.
 Other web servers could be substituted.
 I chose Apache because it is the premier free and open source web server.
-We can have confidence in its security and robustness, as much as is possible for web server software.
+Also, because it has mod_wsgi, it is simpler to setup for deploying Django apps.

 Apache2 mod_wsgi
 	For interacting with Django (using the Python WSGI standard directly instead of CGI)